Tim55667757/FuzzyClassificator/README.md

 **FuzzyClassificator.py**

 This is main module which realizes user command-line interaction.
-Main methods are LearningMode() and ClassifyingMode() which provide similar program modes.
+Main methods are *LearningMode()* and *ClassifyingMode()* which provide similar program modes.
+The module provide user interface that implemented in PyBrainLearning.py.

-Learning mode contain steps in LearningMode():
+Learning mode contain steps in *LearningMode()*:

 1. Creating PyBrain network instance with pre-defined config parameters.
 2. Parsing raw data file with ethalons.